 House hunting can be an exciting experience but you can often forget the most vital questions.
 It is important to take your time and make sure the property suits your requirements.
 It needs to be your dream home, so don’t rush it.
 When buying a house, it usually involves a compromise or two.
 This could be anything from the location to the size of the property.
-We have come up with a useful checklist of questions to ask when buying a house.
+We have come up with a useful checklist of questions to ask when viewing homes for sale and buying a house.
 Each buyer will have their own preferences.
 So what questions should you ask…

 Is the property leasehold or freehold?